Amaan09/dappier-job-app-bot/README.md

 ## Overview

-The Dappier Job Application Bot is a RAG (Retrieve and Generate) model service built to process user-uploaded resumes and job descriptions, providing insightful feedback and generating potential interview questions.
-This service integrates with the Dappier Job Application API to enhance the application's capabilities by handling the core natural language processing tasks.
+The Dappier Job Application Bot is a cutting-edge RAG (Retrieve and Generate) model service engineered to process user-uploaded resumes and job descriptions.
+It provides insightful feedback and generates potential interview questions to enhance the application experience.
+This service is seamlessly integrated with the Dappier Job Application API, handling core natural language processing tasks with precision and efficiency.

 ## Features

-- **Model Processing:** Utilizes advanced RAG models to process text data and generate feedback.
+- **Advanced Model Processing:** Leverages state-of-the-art RAG models to process text data effectively, offering users tailored feedback and suggestions.
-- **Customizable Prompts:** Allows configuration of system prompts for various use cases.
+- **Customizable Prompts:** Users can configure system prompts to suit various use cases, providing a personalized interaction experience.
-- **Integration Ready:** Designed to integrate seamlessly with other parts of the Dappier system.
+- **OpenAI Integration:** Utilizes OpenAIEmbeddings, supported by an Open AI account setup for token usage, to enhance text processing capabilities.
+- **Flask Project Structure:** The backend is structured using Flask, ensuring robust and scalable route and service management.
+- **API Key Security:** Environment variables securely store API keys, maintaining the integrity of user data.
+- **RAG Model Interaction:** Features a dedicated route for chat completion with the RAG model and an initial model training route.
+- **Pinecone Vector Database:** Implements Pinecone as a vector database to efficiently handle and search large datasets.
+- **Dynamic Embeddings and Indexes:** Processes raw data into vector embeddings, creating dynamic indexes and namespaces tailored for individual users and resumes.
+- **Metadata-Driven Search:** Employs metadata to refine searches within vector datasets, targeting either resumes or job descriptions.
+- **User-Specific Namespaces:** Constructs unique namespaces for different users based on uploaded resumes, ensuring organized data management.
+- **Chat History Tracking:** Maintains chat history to facilitate diverse question generation and minimize repetitive feedback.
+- **Multi-modal Search Capabilities:** Supports searching across multiple document types, such as resumes and job descriptions, simultaneously.
+- **Heroku Deployment:** The Flask application is deployed on Heroku, ensuring reliable and scalable application access.

+With these comprehensive features, the Dappier Job Application Bot is equipped to deliver exceptional user support and enhance the job application process through intelligent text analysis and feedback mechanisms.

 ## Project Structure